 - The average length of these balance transfer rate promotions was about 14 months.

-- The longest offer, from the Citi Simplicity credit card, gave 21 months to pay off transferred debt interest-free.
+- The longest offer, touted by the Citi Simplicity credit card, gave 21 months to pay off transferred debt interest-free.

-- Once promotional rate offers end, we found the average APR of balance transfer transactions was 19.62%.
+- Once promotional rate offers ended, the average APR of balance transfer transactions was 19.55%.

 Cash Advance Rates

 Most credit cards allow you to tap your credit line by using the card to withdraw cash at an ATM.

 - 84% of cards we track allowed cash advances.

 - The average APR on cash advances as 26.31%.